The formula at a glance

 This complex fights against sebum thickening, in order to keep pores from becoming clogged and to minimise the risk of blemishes appearing.

-Contributes to the cellular Bioprotection patent.
+Contributes to Cellular Bioprotection technology.

-This patented complex reinforces the skin cells’ natural defence system to increase their resistance to the negative effects of solar radiation.
+This complex reinforces the skin cells' natural defence system to increase their resistance to the negative effects of the sun's rays.

 How do you get it?